ryanfowler/SwiftData/README.md

     //the value for column "Name" exists as a String
 } else

-    //the value is nil, is not a String, or the column requested does not exist }
+    //the value is nil, cannot be cast as a String, or the column requested does not exist }
 ```